neofutur/php-mysql-tiled-map-tiles/README.md

 $mysqluser="agame";
 $mysqlpass="YOURPASS";

-move the piko folder one level above : mv piko ..
+in the default map image files are stored in ../piko, so you have to move the piko folder one level above : mv piko .. to make it work.

 example tilesets all made by me with PikoPixel http://twilightedge.com/mac/pikopixel/